Collected works Vol.18: The symbolic life - miscellaneous writings

 Notes about the author(s):

-C. G. Jung (1875 - 1961) was a Swiss psychiatrist and innovative thinker whose most influential ideas include the concept of psychological archetypes, the collective unconscious, and synchronicity.
+C. G. Jung (1875 - 1961) was a Swiss psychiatrist, innovative thinker and founder of Analytical Psychology, whose most influential ideas include the concept of psychological archetypes, the collective unconscious, and synchronicity.
 He is the author of numerous works, including Memories, Dreams, Reflections and Man and His Symbols.

 Customers that purchased this title also bought :